 But now look at what many collectors have missed.
 Liberty Seated Dollars, even common dates, are truly rare by most modern standards.
 The entire series, covering 34 years and 47 dates, has a total mintage of 6.5 million pieces.
 Numerous single dates of the Morgan Dollar series, and even some dates of other Liberty Seated denominations, have higher mintages.
 Considering an expected survival rate of 5% or less, the total population of existing Liberty Seated Dollars is probably less than the surviving population of 1909-S-VDB cents.
 THESE COINS ARE TRULY RARE!!

-*** Source - Coin World Coin Values.
-Liberty Seated Dollar value is for a common date type coin
+*** Source - Monthly Gray Sheet, November, 2019.
+LS Dollar value is for a common date type coin.

 The statistics shown above clearly underscore the point that Liberty Seated dollars are scarce.
-The type collector looking for a single Liberty Seated dollar example has fewer coins to choose from than the Lincoln cent collector seeking to fill the key hole in the set.
-The key Mercury dime and Morgan dollar are a little scarcer, but tell a similar story.
+The type collector looking for a single Liberty Seated dollar example has fewer coins to choose from than the Lincoln cent collector looking to buy the key coin in the set.
+The key Mercury dime and Morgan dollar are a little scarcer, but their statistics tell a similar story.

 This reference has two parts – a web book and a paper book.
 The web book, found at www.seateddollarvarieties.com, is free to all who wish to use it.
 It includes all the same information that can be found in the printed book, but will be updated with new findings as they are reported to the authors.
 The paper book is published in two versions.
-The hardcover version is a limited edition, available by subscription prior to publication.
-The regular version is more widely available, and is published in paperback form.
+The hardcover version was a limited edition, available only by subscription prior to publication of the first edition.
+The regular version is more widely available, and is published in loose-leaf and spiral bound forms.
 Updates will be available from the authors as new die marriages or die states are discovered.
+Later editions will be published as the volume of new information merits.

 The web book will be updated over time to include photos of die states.
 Because of page limitations these will usually not be included in the book.